 After undergoing stem cell therapy for cerebral palsy with Beike Biotechnology at Qingdao hospital in 2011, Flynn was able to talk for the first time.
 His family were so pleased with the results of the treatment that they came back for a second round of stem cell therapy at Better Being Hospital in July 2014.

-One year on, we interviewed Flynn’s parents to see how he was doing.
+One year later we interviewed Flynn’s parents to see how he was doing

 Why did you choose Beike as a treatment option?